 On their 30th anniversary, The Surfaris were presented with numerous awards of recognition.
 One in particular from the California Senate reads: 'In recognition of your contribution to the musical culture of California with the introduction of Surf Music which opened countless opportunities for musicians and businesses.'
 In 1991, The Surfaris were inducted into the Surf Music Walk Of Fame at Euro Disneyland in France.
 On April 12th, 1996 they were inducted into Hollywood's Rock Walk and Museum, being recognized as having made a significant contribution to the history of Rock 'n' Roll.
 After the ceremony, they headlined at Hollywood's House of Blues to a sell crowd.
 Various reincarnations of The Surfaris have toured the oldies circuits over the years and television appearances included an episode of The New Gidget Show for which they recorded new music, The Vickie Lawrence Show, The Home & Family Show, and numerous entertainment magazine shows.
 In the late 1990's, you could see George Of The Jungle playing "Wipe Out" on a conga drum and kids on TV playing it on the top of a Pringles potato chip can.
 David Letterman used "Point Panic" for his surfing in his suit skit during an L.A. broadcast.

 Original member Jim Pash died in 2005 due to liver failure.
 Jim Fuller went on to form his own band, Jim Fuller And The Beatniks.
-Pat Connolly has since left the music business.
+He passed away on March 3rd, 2017 at the age of 69.
+Pat Connolly left the music business.